miloszkowal/seshat/README.md

 3. Ensure you have a virtual environment running
 4. Run `pip install -r requirements.txt`
 5. Run the app by running `python main.py` This should run a flask server on localhost:5000
-5. In your browser, go to localhost:5000.
-Congratulations!
+5. Congratulations!
 You're running the alpha

 ## Navigating the Alpha